 Some international students and scholars are required to file a State of Michigan Tax Form.
-Review the Michigan Tax International Student Presentation 2018 and the Michigan Tax Student Handout 2018 for an explanation of who must file a State of Michigan Tax form and for instructions and examples.
+Review the Michigan Tax Workshop handouts listed under “Resources” for an explanation of who must file a State of Michigan Tax form and for instructions and examples:

 - Prepare your federal (Internal Revenue Service) tax form(s) first.
 If you only file Form 8843, you are not required to file a State of Michigan Tax Form.

-- If you are required to file a State of Michigan tax form, you must file MI 1040 plus MI Schedule NR.
+- If you are required to file a State of Michigan tax form, you must file MI 1040 plus MI Schedule NR and Schedule 1.

 Even if you are not required to file a State of Michigan tax form, you may want to file one anyway if too much tax was withheld from your income and you are due a refund.
 If you do not file a Michigan return, the State of Michigan will keep your refund.

 If you have income from several U.S. states, your situation may be more complicated.
 The Federation of Tax Administrators provides links to state tax authorities so you can determine what your tax responsibility for that state may be.

 Your country may have a tax treaty with the United States which may reduce the amount you are required to pay in taxes.
 If your country has a tax treaty and you receive money from U-M, you can contact the U-M Payroll Office and fill out a form so that less (or no) money will be deducted (“withheld”) from the money you receive, or you can claim a refund of withheld taxes when you file your income tax return.
 Even if your country has a tax treaty with the United States, you are still required to file a tax return.